Pliers

 Fuller 197 9 Inch Utility Pliers

-The next figures show two generations (plus variations) of the Fuller 197 utility pliers.
+The next figures show three generations (plus variations) of the Fuller 197 utility pliers.

 an early pair of Fuller [197] 9 inch utility pliers,